Springburn: Social problems

 Many social problems associated with poverty from crime to alcoholism and drug addiction have plagued the area for decades.
 In the 2001 UK Census, nearly half of the residents in Springburn said they did not have any formal qualifications, the fourth-highest figure in the UK, and almost two-thirds said they did not own a car, second only to Shettleston; also in Glasgow.
 That same year, it was reported that 40% of Springburn's residents were living in poverty, the area's unemployment rate was 140% higher than Scotland's average, deaths from lung cancer was twice higher than the Scottish average and the proportion of children leaving school without Standard Grades was four times higher.
 The average household income was £13,310 and male unemployment stood at 13% – the highest level in Scotland.

 A study by CACI in 2010 found Springburn to be the most-feared neighbourhood in Scotland for violent crime in a national league table, with 42% of residents living in fear of violence.

 In 2012, the "Scottish Index of Multiple Deprivation" analysis by the Scottish Government identified Springburn's Keppochhill as the third-most deprived area in Scotland behind Ferguslie Park and neighbouring Possilpark.
 According to a 2013 report, 51% of children in Springburn were living in poverty, the highest rate of child poverty in Scotland.

 Transport

-The Springburn area is served by Springburn railway station and Barnhill railway station, offering regular commuter services on the North Clyde and Cumbernauld lines of the Glasgow suburban rail network.
-The area is also served by numerous bus routes including the M3.
+Springburn is served by Springburn railway station and Barnhill railway station in nearby Petershill, offering regular commuter services on the North Clyde and Cumbernauld lines of the Glasgow suburban rail network.
+The area is also served by numerous bus routes including the First Bus 88 and 90, and M3.

 Noted residents

-People from Springburn include Scottish International footballer James McFadden, singer (tenor) Sydney MacEwan, musician Duncan Campbell, comedian, author and talk show host Craig Ferguson, broadcasters and writers Tom Weir MBE and his sister Molly, politicians Paul Sweeney, John McAllion and Frank McAveety.
+People from Springburn include Scottish International footballer James McFadden, singer (tenor) Sydney MacEwan, comedian, author and talk show host Craig Ferguson, broadcasters and writers Tom Weir MBE and his sister Molly, politicians Paul Sweeney, John McAllion and Frank McAveety.
 Springburn's former MP, Michael Martin, was the Speaker of the House of Commons from 2000 to 2009.